 - Pour a thin base of faux snow.

-- Anchor trees and figurines; bury bases slightly for realism.
+- Anchor trees and figurines, burying bases slightly for realism.

-Design tip: Stick to a simple palette—white, wood, and forest green.
-It’ll feel collected, not chaotic.
+Design tip: Stick to a simple palette of white, wood, and forest green.
+It'll feel collected, not chaotic.

 5. Knit-Inspired Textures (No Needles Required)